COMP2522/project-the-high-five/Project_README.md

 Game Controls

-    Click on a tower on the bottom panel once to select it Click on the game map to place the selected tower (do not drag) Press the 'm' key to go back to the main menu.
+Click on a tower on the bottom panel once to select it.
+Click on the game map to place the selected tower (do not drag).
+Press the 'm' key to go back to the main menu.
-    Press the escape key to quit the game
+Press the escape key to quit the game.

 Individual Contributions